example42/puppet-tp/README.md

 Once tp module is added to the modulepath the (optional) tp command can be installed to a node in the following ways:

-- Classifing the tp class for the node in Puppet manifests (or via other classification approaches):
+- Classifying the tp class for the node in Puppet manifests (or via other classification approaches):

         include tp